Flevy Management Insights Case Study

 For next steps, it is recommended that the organization continues to invest in its digital marketing capabilities with a focus on emerging technologies and platforms to stay ahead of consumer trends.
 Additionally, further enhancement of the CRM system with advanced analytics and AI should be prioritized to deepen customer insights and personalize interactions.
 Finally, the organization should explore new market segments and geographies for expansion, leveraging the successful direct-to-consumer model as a foundation for growth.

-Source: Direct-to-Consumer Sales Strategy for Specialty Electronics, Flevy Management Insights, 2024
+Source: Sales Management Strategy for Agricultural Drone Company in Precision Farming, Flevy Management Insights, David Tang, 2025

 Flevy is the world's largest knowledge base of best practices.